IffTech/Boson-Sampling/README.md

-The following library was developed to better understand [Aaronson-Arkhipov Boson Sampling (AABS)](https://arxiv.org/pdf/1011.3245.pdf) by simulating the behavior of fock state inputs through a random unitary based linear interferometer and calculating the probabilities of certain fock state ouptuts.
+The following library was developed to better understand [Aaronson-Arkhipov Boson Sampling (AABS)](https://arxiv.org/pdf/1011.3245.pdf) (the acronym "AABS" for the particular Boson Sampling setup was encountered in Kruse et al.'s paper [A detailed study of Gaussian Boson Sampling](http://arxiv.org/abs/1801.07488)) by simulating the behavior of fock state inputs through a random unitary based linear interferometer and calculating the probabilities of certain fock state ouptuts.